TommyTreehugger/cheeseepedia/content/wiki/chuck-e-s-variety-show-best-of-1999.md

     3. We Sail The Ocean Blue
 22. **Intermission 11**
     1. Name That Cheese
-    2. Larry The Technician - 'Just Hang In There'
+    2. Larry The Technician - 'Video Feed'
     3. CEC TV ID - 'Cows'
 23. **Segment 12**
     1. We All Love Music
 24. **Intermission 12**
-    1. Clowning Around
+    1. Clowns Making a Sandwich
 25. **Segment 13**
     1. We Are The Same
 26. **Intermission 13**